Phone numbers

 Around 40% of children with attention deficit hyperactivity disorder (ADHD) also have oppositional defiant disorder (ODD).
 [1]

-If your child has received a diagnosis for ADHD and you think that they may also be experiencing ODD, we have outlined the symptoms that could suggest your child has these co-occurring disorders.
+If your child has received a diagnosis for ADHD and you think they may also be experiencing ODD, we have outlined the symptoms that could suggest your child has these co-occurring disorders.
 You can also find information on how to receive a diagnosis and treatment for both conditions.

-For parents whose children have recently received a dual diagnosis of ADHD and ODD, this guide also looks at the steps that you can now take to make sure your child is as supported as possible.
+For parents whose children have recently received a dual diagnosis of ADHD and ODD, this guide also looks at the steps you can take to make sure your child is as supported as possible.

-Symptoms of ADHD in children
+Symptoms of ADHD and ODD in children

 Classified as a disruptive behaviour disorder, ODD is characterised by frequent and severely disruptive moods and defiant behaviour against authority figures.
-It affects a child’s ability to build relationships and communicate with those around them.
+It affects a child’s ability to build relationships and communicate with people around them.

 A child that has both ADHD and ODD is likely to display a number of the following symptoms: